 Crab Spider (Tmaurs spp.)

-Updated: 8/2/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org
+Updated: 2/26/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

-Crab Spiders have front legs that are considerably longer than the others.
-Species in the Tmarus genus stretch them out in front of themselves while resting on branches and twigs.
-This position resembles that seen in Long-jawed Spiders.
-Tmarus spiders have brown mottled coloring that camouflages them.
-Crab Spiders are active hunters and do not spin webs to trap prey.
-Their ability to blend in with foliage makes it easier for them to capture unsuspecting, or oblivious, insect prey.
+Crab Spiders have front legs that are considerably longer than the back pairs.
+Species in the Tmarus genus tend to stretch them out in front of themselves while resting on branches and twigs.
+This position resembles that seen in Long-jawed Spiders and can make it difficult to recognize that they are spiders.
+Tmarus Crab Spiders have brown mottled coloring that camouflages them, adding to their inconspicuous habits.